BeautifulTrouble/beautifultrouble-dot-org/wp-content/plugins/footnotes-for-wordpress/readme.txt

     Example: `This is footnoted.[ref]This is the text of the of the footnote.[/ref]`

+*	Normally footnotes use numbered superscripts to indicate the footnote, beginning with 1.
+You can choose to use symbols instead, like *, **, †, etc. To use custom text for a footnote's superscript, use `[ref superscript="*"]...[/ref]`, and replace the asterisk with whatever symbol or text you want to use.

+*	Normally footnotes begin at 1 and count up towards infinity.
+If you want to use numbered subscripts but need to reset the number they count from, use the `number` attribute.
+For example, if you want the current subscript to be numbered 128, and for subsequent subscripts to be numbered 129, 130, etc., use:
+	`[ref number="128"]...[/ref]`.

 *   To create a footnote with a specific unique ID, instead of the one that the plugin will automatically generate for you, use `[ref name="..."]...[/ref]`